The Virgin Suicides: Plot summary

-As an ambulance arrives for the body of Cecilia Lisbon, a group of anonymous adolescent neighborhood boys recalls the events leading up to her death.
+In 1975, as an ambulance arrives for the body of Mary Lisbon, the last Lisbon sister to die, a group of anonymous adolescent neighborhood boys recalls the events leading up to her death.

-The Lisbons are a Catholic family living in the suburb of Grosse Pointe, Michigan during the 1970s.
+The Lisbons are a Catholic family living in the suburb of Grosse Pointe, Michigan.
 The father, Ronald Lisbon, is a math teacher at the local high school.
 The mother is a strict homemaker.
-The family has five attractive blonde daughters: 13-year-old Cecilia, 14-year-old Lux, 15-year-old Bonnie, 16-year-old Mary, and 17-year-old Therese.
+The family has five blonde teenage daughters: 13-year-old Cecilia, 14-year-old Lux, 15-year-old Bonnie, 16-year-old Mary, and 17-year-old Therese.

-Without warning, Cecilia attempts suicide by slitting her wrists in the bathtub.
-However, she is found in time by a boy in the neighborhood who had snuck into the home, and survives.
+About a year before Mary’s death, without warning, Cecilia attempts suicide by slitting her wrists in the bathtub.
+However, she is found in time by a neighborhood boy who had snuck into the home, and survives.
 Cecilia's psychologist at the hospital suggests that the girls need more social interaction and that the potential cause of Cecilia's suicide attempt was the suppression of her libidinal urges.
 The parents allow the girls to throw a chaperoned party at their house in hopes of cheering Cecilia up.
 However, Cecilia excuses herself from the party, which is happening in the basement, and goes upstairs and jumps out of her second-story bedroom window.
 Cecilia is impaled on the fence post below, and she dies almost immediately.

 The Lisbon parents, particularly Mrs. Lisbon, begin to watch their four remaining daughters more closely, further isolating the family from their community.
 Cecilia's death also heightens the air of mystery about the Lisbon sisters to the neighborhood boys, who long for more insight into the girls' lives.

 When school begins in the fall, Lux begins a secret romance with the local heartthrob, Trip Fontaine.
-Trip negotiates with the overprotective Mr. and Mrs. Lisbon to take Lux to the homecoming dance, on the condition that he finds dates for the other three sisters as well.
+Trip negotiates with the overprotective Mr. and Mrs. Lisbon to take Lux to the homecoming dance, on the condition that he find dates for the other three sisters as well.
 After winning homecoming King and Queen, Trip persuades Lux to ditch their group to have sex on the school's football field.
 Afterward, Trip abandons Lux, who falls asleep and misses her curfew.
 Trip and Lux never speak again.

 Mrs. Lisbon withdraws the girls from school and keeps them home in what the boys describe as "maximum security isolation".
 Mr. Lisbon is also fired from his teaching job over concerns from the parents of other students.